mittelmark/DGTcl/pandoc-tcl-filter/lib/tsvg/tsvg.md

 ![](hello-world.svg)

-To contine with an other image you have first to clean up the previous image:
+To continue with an other image you have first to clean up the previous image:

 ```{.tsvg}
 tsvg set code "" ;# clear